Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 If seasonal allergens cause your symptoms, you can stop taking the medicine when the season is over.

-Visit your GP if the medicine does not improve your symptoms after 2 weeks.
+Visit your GP or pharmacist if the medicine does not improve your symptoms after 2 weeks.

 Antihistamines